Reading Time: 4 minutes

 Some files are missing from your external hard disk

-This can be because of presence of too many bad sectors.
+This can be because of the presence of too many bad sectors.
 Chkdsk command can be used to fix bad sectors.

 - Run a check disk command as mentioned in 2nd and 3rd step in Scenario 2.

-If none of these methods worked, it’s time to get specialized help from data recovery shop where they will examine your hard disk in specialized labs and retrieve data.
+If none of these methods worked, it’s time to get specialized help from a data recovery shop where they will examine your hard disk in specialized labs and retrieve data.
 Please note: These services are very costly.
 So do not use the service unless you have so important data inside.

 Hope you find this article useful.
 Use the comment section for feedback or if you have any queries.